Hot Rodding a CDV-700 Geiger Counter

 Battery Conversion

 The original power supply for the CDV-700 and CDV-700 6B uses two pairs of D cell batteries.
-The 3V-6V battery set supplies the oscillator circuit with 33ma of current when properly adjusted.
 The 0V-3V battery set supplies the detector circuit with a few ma of current.
-This causes the batteries to wear out at different rates.
+The 3V-6V battery pair supplies the oscillator circuit with around 33ma of current.
+The difference in current draws cause the batteries to wear out at different rates.

 Conversion to modern NiMH C cells allows the counter to run for longer periods of time compared to the old zinc-carbon D cells.
-The rechargeable batteries work well with a small solar panel for recharging.
-A set of 5 AA-size NiMH cells would also work for this application.
+A set of 5 AA-size NiMH cells could also be used, the run time would be shorter than with the NiMH C cells.
+The rechargeable batteries can work with a small solar panel for off-grid recharging.
 NiCd cells can also be used, but NiMH cells have higher power density and are generally better batteries.

 After over ten years of occasional use, both of these meters are still running fine on the original NiMH battery sets.
 The PV panels have been located indoors on sunny window sills.
 If the counter is stored without charging for a long time, it may be necessary to recharge the battery pack on an external charger.